slavkoss/fwphp/fwphp/glomodul/z_examples/MVC_FW/blog/blog1/README.md

 #### The Backend

-* List of all the blog articles
-* Possibility to add a new blog article with a title and body.
+* C Possibility to add a new blog article with a title and body.
 The title should allow a maximum of 50 characters
+* R List of all the blog articles
-* Possibility to edit an existing blog article
+* U Possibility to edit an existing blog article
-* Possibility to delete an article
+* D Possibility to delete an article
 * Logout feature for the admin user

 HTML and CSS code should be kept to the minimum needed to make the website functional – This project is purely to assess how you approach the problem and not how good it looks.